chess-ca/cfc-www-2020/content/news/2021/2021-09-08.covid-19-ratings-incentive-extended/index.en.md

 For example, 15 minutes per player plus a 10 second increment is 25 minutes per player.

 The COVID-19 rating incentive can only be earned once in a player's lifetime where pre-bonus rating exceeds 1200.
-Players with ratings under 1200 are eligible for up to three 200-point bonuses in their lifetime up to a maximum rating of 1400.
+Players with ratings under 1200 are eligible for up to __four__ 200-point bonuses in their lifetime up to a maximum rating of 1400.
 Only paid-up CFC members are eligible for this incentive.